10 Essentials for Your Travel Toiletry Kit

 woman in an orange tank top putting on sunscreen and smiling

-Whether you’re traveling through Europe or embarking on an adventure travel tour, you need to pack sunscreen.
+Whether you’re traveling through Europe or headed to the beach, you need to pack sunscreen.
 It’s something you’ll want to put on every morning and ideally reapply throughout the day.

 Travel-sized sunscreen comes in liquid, stick, spray, and even brush-and wipe-on formulations, so there are lots of options to find the best choice for you and your travels.
 You may even want to choose more than one and put one in your travel toiletry bag and one in your purse or backpack.